 Offering practising health professionals the opportunity to carry out humanities or social science research, in any area of health.

 Supporting postdoctoral researchers in health-related humanities and social sciences who do not hold established academic posts.

-Funding programmes of activities that enable researchers to establish and develop networks, explore new areas of research and increase the impact of their work.
+Funding programmes of activities that enable researchers to build professional networks, develop new research agendas and increase the impact of their work.

 After postdoctoral research